 He enjoyed giving me extra cards.

 Colonel Penn and Ron teamed up.
 I was Bill's partner, and I was horrible.
-His constructive criticism and helpful pointers sounded a lot like abuse.
+His constructive criticism and helpful pointers sounded more like abuse.
 At one point, Bill called me over to him.

 Damnit, Son, you're supposed to hit the God-Damn-Ball OVER the net."